-\textbf{Training.} For \textbf{VQ-VAE}, the encoder has 4 Bi-LSTM layers each with output dimension 128 followed by a 16-dimensional and a feed-forward decoder with one hidden layer.
+\paragraph{Training.} For \textbf{VQ-VAE}, the encoder has 4 Bi-LSTM layers each with output dimension 128 followed by a 16-dimensional feed-forward decoder with one hidden layer.
 The number of discovered units (quantization centroids) is set to 50.
-This setting is unusually low but helps to reduce the length of the output sequence.
-We set $k_1 = 2$ and $k_2 = 4$ (Eq.~\ref{eq:vqvae2}) and train\footnote{Implementation available at: \url{https://github.com/BUTSpeechFIT/vq-aud}} with Adam with an initial learning rate of $2\times10^{-3}$ which is halved whenever the loss stagnates for two training epochs.
-For \textbf{vq-wav2vec}, we use the small model\footnote{Implementation available at: \url{https://github.com/pytorch/fairseq/tree/master/examples/wav2vec}} from \cite{baevski2019vq}, but with only 64 channels, residual scale of 0.2, and warm-up of 10k.
-For vocabulary we adopted G=2 and experimented having both V=4, resulting in 16 units~(\texttt{VQ-W2V-V16}), and V=6, resulting in 36 units~(\texttt{VQ-W2V-V36}).
-Larger vocabularies resulted in excessively long sequences which could not be used for UWS.\footnote{The \texttt{dpseg} original implementation only processes sequences shorter than 350 tokens.} We also experimented reducing the representation by using Byte Pair Encoding~(BPE)~\cite{sennrich-etal-2016-neural}, hypothesizing that phones were being modeled by a combination of different units.
+This setting is unusually low but it helps to reduce the length of the output sequence.
+We set $k_1 = 2$ and $k_2 = 4$~(Equation~\ref{eq:vqvae2}), and train\footnote{Implementation available at: \url{https://github.com/BUTSpeechFIT/vq-aud}} with Adam~\cite{adam} with an initial learning rate of $2\times10^{-3}$ which is halved whenever the loss stagnates for two training epochs.

+For \textbf{vq-wav2vec}, we use the small model from \cite{baevski2019vq},\footnote{Implementation available at: \url{https://github.com/pytorch/fairseq/tree/master/examples/wav2vec}} but with only 64 channels, residual scale of $0.2$, and warm-up of 10k.
+For vocabulary we set $G=2$ and experimented with having both $V=4$, resulting in 16 units~(\textit{VQ-W2V-V16}), and $V=6$, resulting in 36 units~(\textit{VQ-W2V-V36}).
+Larger vocabularies resulted in excessively long sequences which could not be used for UWS.\footnote{For instance, the \texttt{dpseg} original implementation only processes sequences shorter than 350 tokens.} We also experimented reducing the representation by using byte pair encoding~(BPE)~\cite{sennrich-etal-2016-neural}, hypothesizing that phones were being modeled by a combination of different units.
 In this setting, BPE serves as a method for identifying and clustering these patterns.
-Surprisingly, we found that using BPE resulted in a decrease in UWS performance, which shows that this model is not very consistent during labeling process.
+Surprisingly, we found that using BPE resulted in a decrease in UWS performance.
+This hints that this model might not be very consistent during its labeling process.